 - Counselling in NHS Primary Care (IAPT) (10 yrs) (High Intensity, Senior Counsellor)

 - GP Surgeries - Dorchester Road Surgery, Royal Crescent Surgery, Littlemoor Health Centre, Weymouth

 - RUSS (Trauma - Road User Support Service)

 - Further Education (Senior Counsellor) Weymouth College, Budmouth College

-- Higher Education Bournemouth University
+- Higher Education Bournemouth University - Counselling for students

-- Employee Assistance Programmes (EAP’s)
+- Employee Assistance Programmes (EAP’s) Counselling for employees

-- Women’s Refuge - Domestic Abuse
+- Women’s Refuge (4yrs) - Domestic Abuse Counselling

 Accredited register membership

 Areas of counselling I deal with